kaftanski/fissure-segmentation/README.md

 Datasets used in the evaluation are openly available for research purposes.
 Please refer to the original sources detailed below.

-## TotalSegmentator data set
+## Training / cross-validation data
-This is the main data set used for this work.
+The TotalSegmentator data set is the main data set used for this work.
 Download it from here: https://doi.org/10.5281/zenodo.6802614 (v1.0).
-The data can be preprocessed with `preprocess_totalsegmentator_dataset.py`, make sure to point to the correct data path `IMG_DIR_TS` in `constants.py`.
+The data has to be preprocessed with `preprocess_totalsegmentator_dataset.py`, make sure to point to the correct data path `TS_DATA_PATH` in `constants.py`.
+The script selects applicable images (showing the entire thorax), extracts fissure segmentations from the lobe masks and crops the images to the thoracic region.
+Results will be written to `IMG_DIR_TS_PREPROC`.

-## COPD data set
+## COPD validation data set
 The COPD data set can be accessed here: https://med.emory.edu/departments/radiation-oncology/research-laboratories/deformable-image-registration/downloads-and-reference-data/copdgene.html
 (citation: Castillo et al., Phys Med Biol 2013 https://doi.org/10.1088/0031-9155/58/9/2861) The manual fissure annotations are available from here: http://www.mpheinrich.de/research.html#COPD (citation: